-The Pumping Principles CEU training course uses a multiple choice type answer key.
-You can find a copy of the answer key in Word format on TLC's website under the Assignment Page.
+The Valve Operation & System Design CEU training course uses a multiple choice type answer key.
+You can find a copy of the answer key in the back of this course manual in a Word format on TLC's website under the Assignment Page.
 You can also find complete course support under the Assignment Page.

 You can write your answers in this manual or type out your own answer key.
+TLC would prefer that you type out and e-mail the final exam to TLC, but it is not required.